So you’ve booked your next trip and you’re keen to take some memorable underwater photographs….

 Don’t get caught with your pants down!

-If your annual photography trip involves a tour of some description, such as a live aboard dive boat, cruise or four wheel drive tour of the outback don’t get caught with out a camera.
-I always make sure I have at least a basic setup in my inflight carry on, it’s a camera body, water housing, favourite lens and one underwater light, don’t check it ALL in!
+Supposing that your photography trip involves a tour of some description (think live aboard dive boat, cruise or four wheel drive tour of the outback) don’t get caught with out a camera!
+When flying I always make sure I have at least a basic setup in my inflight carry on, it’s a camera body, water housing, favourite lens and one underwater light, don’t check it ALL in!
 Most tours run to tight schedules and won’t wait for you or your missing baggage.
-If your check in doesn’t show up, dive gear can be hired on location and a change of clothes is highly overrated, but cameras are a must!!
+On the off chance your check in luggage doesn’t show up, dive gear can be hired on location and a change of clothes is highly overrated.
+But cameras are a must!!
 Better still book your flights to arrive a couple of days in advance and spend the time soaking in the local sights, this gives you a buffer to wait for missing bags to arrive.

 You should have been here last week!!